craiglashley/SplunkLogAnalysisOnKaliLinux/README.md

 Splunk Log Analysis on Kali Linux

 ## Description
-The following will show the steps, along with screenshots, of the steps I took to complete the project:
+The following will show the steps and screenshots I took to complete the project:

 ## Languages
 - [Python](https://www.python.org/)